noec764/erpnext/docs/dooks/customize-dooks/articles/make-field-visible-in-print-format.md

 #### Step 4: Update

 Update Customize Form to save changed.
-Reload your Dooks account, and then check Print Format for confirmation.
+Reload your Dokie account, and then check Print Format for confirmation.

 {next}